Will Big Tech save journalism? | DW | 11.03.2021

 "Facebook's idea is to make money off of advertising, and whatever serves that goal they're going to do," he says.

-Antitrust regulators around the globe have been coming down with increasing force on Google and Facebook in recent years.
+Antitrust regulators around the globe have been coming down with increasing force on Google and Facebook.
 They want to make the companies pay publishers for the journalistic content that ends up on these platforms.
-Until recently, it has been the norm not to pay publishers when links to their content were featured on third-party websites.
+Until recently, it has been the norm not to pay publishers when links to their content appeared on third-party websites.
 Google and Facebook are doing these companies a service by exposing them to increased traffic from their users, so the argument from Big Tech goes.

 "If content that is relevant for the working of a democratic society is based on diversity," says Wellbrock, "then of course a commercial, algorithmic way of distributing personalized content isn't going to serve the goal of people being exposed to different ideas in the public arena."